NUSGreyhats/grey-cat-the-flag-site/content/index.md

 2. Open Category consists of: all participants who do not qualify for the local category, participants who are eligible for the local category but opts in for the open category

-There will be an onsite finals for the top 20 teams in the local category.
+There will be an onsite finals.
 Each team may send up to 4 people for the onsite finals.

-Regrettably, we are unable to accommodate international teams for the onsite finals this year.

-On the bright side, we will have attractive cash prizes up for grabs the top 3 teams in our Grey Cat The Flag Qualifiers.
+The exact number of teams to be selected from both the Local and Open categories will be determined at a later date.

 ### $ stat summit